-To bring about the cost and energy savings required for next generation-PONs to remain economically viable, there are emerging requirements from operators for node consolidation and reduction of real estate with the associated benefits of operational cost reduction.
-With the centralization of equipment comes a vulnerability of the network to large-scale outages in the event that a node is rendered out of service due to some catastrophic event such as fire, earthquake, flood, etc. Such networks are likely to also have an active remote node that will employ optical amplifiers increasing the probability of failure.
-The very long distances allowed by reach extenders will also increase the probability that there may be a trunk fibre cut.
-In such networks, mean time to repair will also be longer.
+To bring about the cost and energy savings required for next-generation PONs to remain economically viable, there are emerging requirements from operators for node consolidation and reduction of real estate with the associated benefits of operational cost reduction.
+With the centralization of equipment comes a vulnerability of the network to large-scale outages in the event that a node is rendered out of service due to some catastrophic event such as fire, earthquake or flood.
+Such networks are likely to also have an active remote node that will employ optical amplifiers increasing the probability of failure.
+The very long distances allowed by reach extenders (REs) will also increase the probability that there may be a trunk fibre cut.
+In such networks, MTTR will also be longer.